ararslan/Maker.jl/README.md

 The main API here is rather basic:

-* `make(task="default")` -- Process the target `task` by evaluating dependencies that need to be updated. "default" is the name of the default task.
+* `make(name="default")` -- Process the target `name` by evaluating dependencies that need to be updated. "default" is the name of the default task.
+If `name` is a Vector of names, each name is processed sequentially.

 * `Maker.directory`, `Maker.file`, `Maker.task`, and `Maker.variable` -- These
   methods all define tasks or targets to be updated.
 Each task has a name, zero